geoff-m/worker-pool/README.md

 so the waiting thread (Worker 1) executes `inner` synchronously.
 6. Worker 1 finishes executing `inner`.
 7. Worker 1 returns from `inner.wait()` and Task `outer` is done.

-### More examples

-The unit tests in `test/src/` are good sources of further examples.